luloxi/evolution-DAO/README.md

 ## Deploy to production

+### Setting up

+1. 📡 **Set default network**: Edit the **defaultNetwork** in `packages/hardhat/hardhat.config.js`, as well as **targetNetwork** in `packages/react-app/src/App.jsx`, to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/)

+2. 🔶 **Infura**: You will need to get an API key from [infura.io](https://www.infura.io/) and paste it in `packages/react-app/src/constants.js` in the variable **INFURA_ID**

-🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.
+3. 🌍 **Alchemy**: You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account, create a node for your desired chain, copy its **API KEY** and paste it in `packages/react-app/src/constants.js` in the variable **ALCHEMY_KEY**

-📣 Make sure you update the `InfuraID` and `Etherscan` API keys too before deploying and going to production.
+4. 📣 **Etherscan**: Update the API KEY in `packages/hardhat/package.json` file.
+You can get your [key here](https://etherscan.io/login?cmd=last).
+Look for the line `"verify": "hardhat etherscan-verify --api-key` and replace the gibberish at the end with your API KEY.

+### 📜 Deploying contract

+1. 👩‍🚀 Run `yarn account` to see if you have a deployer address

+2. 🔐 If you don't have one, run `yarn generate` to create a mnemonic and save it locally for deploying.
+Mnemonic phrase gets stored in `packages/hardhat/mnemonic.txt`

+3. 🛰 Fund your deployer address with its corresponding network gas (run `yarn account` again to view balances and address)

+4. 🚀 Run `yarn deploy` to deploy to your public network of choice (😅 wherever you can get ⛽️ gas)

+5. 🔬 Inspect the block explorer for the network you deployed to... make sure your contract is there.

+6. 👮 Run the `yarn verify --network your_network` command to verify your contracts on Etherscan 🛰

+### Deploying website to Surge

 🚨📡 To deploy to a public domain, use `yarn surge`.
 You will need to have a surge account and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`